seb-daehne/telegraf-rpi/README.md

 ## Telegraf for the RapsberryPi

-basically its just the arm32v7/telegraf container extended by the raspberrypi packages
+Basically its just the arm32v7/telegraf container extended by the raspberrypi packages

 ## Kubernetes